briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 again.
 Be sure to keep the key file and the initramfs (including the fallback one) secure by setting the permissions so only the root user can read them.

-Don't forget to run `mkinitcpio -P` otherwise your system will still use the old initramfs and your changes won't take effect likely causing your system to fail to boot!
+Don't forget to run `mkinitcpio -P` otherwise your changes won't take effect and your system will still use the old initramfs likely causing your system to fail to boot!

 ### Boot Loader

 The last thing we need to do before we can boot into our system is set up a boot loader.
-Usually we'd have multiple choices here, but since we need a bootloader that can both decrypt a LUKS partition and read btrfs, [GRUB] is our only option.
+Usually we'd have multiple choices here, but if you need a bootloader that can both decrypt a LUKS partition and read btrfs, [GRUB] is our only option.
 If you are not encrypting your `/boot`, then you can go with a boot loader that supports btrfs like [rEFInd].
 If you aren't using that either,